CrimsonCrow/crackme-reversing_write-ups/README.md

 Written in CherryTree note (.ctb) format (v0.38.9_1)

-**This is not a professional write-up, just teaching it to my(future)self on how I manage to solve it.**
+**This is not a professional write-up, just teaching it to my(future)self on how I manage to solve it;if I ever stop RE and forgot what I learned.**

 **I'm creating this write-up as I'm solving the crackme, so the writing is very messy**